 4. Where can I get a mobile loan in Kenya?

-I think by now I have answered your question from the previous question above.
+I think I have answered your question from the previous question above.
 The most comfortable place to get a quick loan in Kenya is right there on your phone.
 You can start with Fuliza, a service that allows you to complete your M-PESA transactions if you have insufficient funds in your M-PESA account.

 Then check Mshwari, and if you need more, go to KCB Mpesa.
 But note, you must have saved a certain amount to qualify for a loan from KCB Mpesa.